gchq/stroom-docs/HOWTOs/EventFeeds/ProcessingHowTo.md

   <!--
   Set up the Outcome node.

   We only set an Outcome for an error state.
-The absence of an Outcome inferrs success -->
+The absence of an Outcome infers success -->
   <xsl:template name="setOutcome">
     <xsl:choose>